-I am a male who suffers from migraines.
-I am 35 and suffered since I was approx. 18.
-Symptoms of the migraine coming on usually include numbness in my right hand and a feeling of non-clarity usually with eye sight (darkening, spots) and a feeling of almost out-of-body--not being connected.
+I am a 35-year-old male suffering from migraines since I was approximately 18.
+Symptoms of the migraine coming on usually include numbness in my right hand and a feeling of non-clarity usually visual symptoms (darkening, spots) and a feeling of almost out-of-body or not being connected.
 That's when I take the 10 mg of Toradol.
 Honestly, I don't know if it works.

-I am on another perscription of propranolol, which I recently discovered can be used for migraines although I was taking it for anxiety.
+I also taking propranolol, which I recently discovered can be used for migraines although I was taking it for anxiety.

-Last time this happened my family took me to the hospital and I had a gammut of tests run including the MRI, spinal tap, CT scan, etc. They ruled out all the nasty things such as stroke, spinal menengitis, tumour, and others.
-And said, yes, it's migraines.
+The last time this happened, my family took me to the hospital, and I had a gammut of tests run including the MRI, spinal tap, CT scan, etc. They ruled out all the nasty things such as stroke, spinal menengitis, tumor, and others.
+And said, "Yes, it's migraines."

-While I'm happy I didn't suffer from a stroke, I am no farther ahead with the severity of these migraines.
+While I'm happy I didn't suffer from a stroke, I am making no progress with the severity of these migraines.
 The neurologist I saw in the hospital suggested I double up my propranolol dose from 80 mg to 160 (12 hr apart) and continue taking the Toradol when I felt something coming on.
 My family doctor prescribed 120 mg thinking I may tire on the 160.